 “B… B… Brrrrrrrmmmmm…”

 You did it!
 You are on the attack.
-You finally got a B from your engine.
-That means your car will start.
+You finally got a B. That means your car will start.
 And after thirty more attempts it finally does.
-Your engine turns and violently shakes like a patient fighting his way back from the dead.
+Your engine violently shakes like a patient fighting his way back from the dead.
 This day will claim many victims, but you won’t be one of them.
 You will be one of the survivors who will drive to work, head inside and pour a warm cup of coffee over your frozen body.

 You climb back out of your car with hammer and screwdriver to clear the windshield.
-And as the engine convulses, spits and spews, you tap and chisel ever so slightly because few companies will replace a broken windshield at forty below.
+And as the engine convulses, spits and spews, you tap and chisel ever so slightly because few companies will replace a broken windshield on this day.

 You grab the stick shift and with the might of Thor, you shove it into first gear.
-Your transmission moans like a beluga whale but you ignore the pleas.
+Your transmission moans like a beluga whale trying to sing a Puccini aria but you ignore the off-note screams.
 You are finally on your way but there is a problem.
 Even though the transmission if fully engaged, your car will not move because the three inches of ice that encased your car also cemented the tires to the street.

 This will not happen!
 You did not spend an hour in near-comatose, hypodermic shock, chiseling into a frozen sculpture, trying to start it, fighting like mad to keep it alive only to have it remain frozen to the earth.
 This frozen sculpture is a car and this car needs to get you to work.
 So, you shove the gas pedal into the floor and hold on as the car starts to rattle like a space shuttle bracing for lift-off.

 Not today!
-Not today will reality settle into this moment.
-You grab the wheel, violently scream and shake your body, trying to do anything to dislodge the car from its frozen grave.
+Not today will reality settle this moment.
+You grab the wheel, violently screaming and shaking, trying anything to dislodge the car from its frozen grave.
 If there was ever a time to go crazy, this is it.
-And by the sheer force of your insane dedication to employment the car shatters the encased ice and launches into the street.
+And by your sheer will the car shatters the encased ice and launches into the street.

 You did it!
-It will only be a matter of time before you push this frozen sculpture across an ice-capped city, park it in an ice-filled gutter, go into your office and wait in the break room for someone to pour coffee over you because it will be three months before you will gain function in your fingers.
+It will only be a matter of time before you push this frozen sculpture across an ice-capped city, park it in an ice-filled parking lot, go into your office and wait in the break room for someone to pour coffee over you because it will be three months before you will regain function in your hands.

 As I pulled onto the boulevard that bends around Lake of the Isles, I noticed not one portion of the city had been spared from this most extraordinary event.
 Trees that normally lay bare dangled like frozen giants.
 Drifts of snow looked as if they were now part of the permanent landscape.
 Parked cars were frozen igloos.
-Sidewalks became long chutes.
-Houses turned majestically into fortified edifices with giant pillars of ice rising from the ground.
-Even the normally invisible air hovered thick and still like a brewing concoction, barely letting the far-off sun filter through its milky haze.
+Sidewalks became long bobsled chutes.
+Houses turned into majestic, fortified edifices.
+Even the normally invisible air hovered thick and still like a brewing concoction barely letting the far-off sun filter through its milky haze.
 The color blue never had a finer moment.
-It imbued the lake, the air and the snow with a refined, distilled, almost brilliantly faded sheen.
+It imbued the lake, the air and the snow with a refined, distilled, almost brilliantly sheen.

 Even though I had taken this route hundreds of times before, I felt like I was traveling through undiscovered territory.
-Somehow I launched my car into a strange, distant land.
-Everything seemed serene and lonely.
-Everything resided in glacial, peaceful silence.
-Even if I were to kick open my door and let out a primal scream, surely the air would freeze the yell to my lips.
-Nothing could possibly alter this landscape.
+Everything felt remote and lonely.
+Everything resided in a glacial, peaceful silence.
+Even if I were to kick open my door and let out a primal scream, surely the air would freeze the yell at my lips.
+Nothing could alter this landscape.
 Spring would never come.
-No longer was I in a land of time, deadlines and eventual disappointment.
 I was in Heaven if God forgot to pay the heating bill.

 I often wondered what drives men and women to places where they were never meant to be.
 Why in a world with Bali and Hawaii do some climb like ants towards the perilous summit of Mount Everest?
-Why in a world with the green lands of Ireland and New Zealand do some drive a sled of huskies across the giant nothingness of Antarctica?
-Why in a world filled with abundant lakes and forests, rivers and streams, do some caravan by camel into the empty heart of the Sahara?
-Why would anybody risk life and good fortune on an endeavor that will surely grant death?
+Why in a world with the lush glens and thick forests do some drive a sled of huskies across the giant nothingness of Antarctica?
+Why in a world filled with lakes and ponds, rivers and streams, do some caravan by camel into the empty heart of the Sahara?
+Why would anybody risk life and good fortune on an endeavor that will only grant death in return?

-Driving with a turtle-like speed through the frozen landscape, I was given a partial insight.
-Because if you survive, you may experience something that will forever remain out of reach to the normal, sane person.
+Driving with a turtle-like speed, I was given partial insight.
+Because if you survive, you may experience something that will forever remain out of reach of the normal, sane person.
 Even with all of our futuristic, computer-generated technologies, nothing can match the overwhelming experience of Mother Nature.
-People drive right into the middle of these Godforsaken lands because they know 99.9% of the world will not.
+People drive right into the middle of these godforsaken lands because they know 99.9% of the world will not.
 It’s too dangerous, too foolish; too insane.
 Nobody in their right or left mind should expose themselves to such conditions.
-And to some that makes the effort worth taking for they believe you are not truly living unless you are close to dying.
+And that makes the effort worth taking for they believe you are not truly living unless you are close to death.